Nerves on edge on Spanish island as quakes, lava threaten

 La Palma, with a population of some 85,000 people, is part of the volcanic Canary Islands.

-Lava by Tuesday had covered 106 hectares (about 260 acres) of terrain and destroyed 166 houses and other buildings, according to the European Union’s Earth Observation Program, called Copernicus.
+Lava by Tuesday had covered 106 hectares (about 260 acres) of terrain, according to the European Union’s Earth Observation Program, Copernicus.

 Unstoppable rivers of lava, as much as six meters (nearly 20 feet) high, rolled down hillsides, burning and crushing everything in their path.

+He described the region as a “catastrophe zone” and said he would request money to rebuild road and water supply networks and create temporary accommodation for families who have lost their homes as well as their farmland — and sometimes their livelihoods.

+Spain’s King Felipe VI and Queen Letizia are due to visit the affected area on Thursday.

-Authorities said the pace of the lava’s advance appeared to have slowed and didn’t expect it to reach the sea before Wednesday at the earliest, Spanish private news agency Europa Press reported.
+Authorities said the pace of the lava’s advance appeared to have slowed and they didn’t expect it to reach the sea before Wednesday at the earliest, Spanish private news agency Europa Press reported.

 When it reaches the Atlantic Ocean, it could cause explosions and produce clouds of toxic gas.
-Scientists monitoring the lava measured it at more than 1,000 C (more than 1,800 F).
+Scientists monitoring the lava measured its temperature at more than 1,000 Celsius (more than 1,800 F).

 Scientists say the lava flows could last for weeks or months.
 The volcano has been spewing out between 8,000 and 10,500 tons of sulfur dioxide a day, the Volcanology Institute said.